Learn about actual and potential costs

 How comprehensive will the warranty be?
 What will it cover and how long does it last?

-Can I purchase a warranty extension, and for how much?
+Can I purchase a warranty extension?
+For how much?

 Do you keep all collected data?
 What are your typical procedures concerning privacy and security rights?